-Green Deal is the British government’s initiative which aims to encourage homeowners to install energy efficient devices within their homes.
-Green Deal is based on the principle that many energy efficiency related changes to properties pay for themselves.
+Green Deal is the British government’s initiative that aims to encourage homeowners to install energy-efficient devices within their homes.
+Green Deal is based on the principle that many energy efficiency-related changes to properties pay for themselves.
 Households will be able to obtain finance to fund appropriate energy efficiency measures through the Green Deal, which will be paid back through the savings on fuel bills resulting from their installation.

 Research undertaken by Pye Tait consulting (January 2012) indicated that the Green Deal is expected to offer scope for job creation as well as the safeguarding of existing energy assessor jobs.
 The government predicts that the energy supply chain could support 100,000 jobs, throughout the UK, within five years.

-Green Deal Advisors will work for utility companies, facilities management companies, green deal providers and consultancy businesses.
-The Level 3 Diploma in Green Deal Advice covers both energy assessment and advice and the financing aspects of green deal.
+Green Deal Advisors will work for utility companies, facilities management companies, Green Deal providers, and consultancy businesses.
+The Level 3 Diploma in Green Deal Advice covers both energy assessment and advice and the financing aspects of the Green Deal.

 Future competencies required by the sector include: